Circular Max-Flow for Periodic Data via Reeb Graphs: Directed Reeb Graphs

-To define a meaningful notion of max flow, we want to induce an orientation on the edges of our mapper graphs.
-To do so in a coherent way, we exploit definitions and ideas taken from \emph{directed topology}, following \cite{fajstrup2016directed}.
+As explained in \Cref{sec:circ_flow}, to define a meaningful notion of max flow, we want to induce an orientation on the edges of (the graph stratification of) our Reeb graphs.
+We do so in a way that allows this additional structure to be induced by $f:X\rightarrow \Ss$ and $f':X\times_{\Ss} \R\rightarrow \R$, exploiting definitions and ideas taken from \emph{directed topology}, following \cite{fajstrup2016directed}.
+The reader may refer to \Cref{fig:augmented_reeb} for a visual representation of some of the upcoming steps.